fea17e86/dev-howtos/README.md

 - [Typescript](#typescript)
   - [Releasing a library written in TypeScript on NPM (YouTube)[typescript,build,library]](#releasing-a-library-written-in-typescript-on-npm-youtubetypescriptbuildlibrary)
   - [Using Typescript namespaces in create-react-app[typescript,react,create-react-app,babel,rescripts]](#using-typescript-namespaces-in-create-react-apptypescriptreactcreate-react-appbabelrescripts)

+## Architecture

+### [Client-Side Architecture Basics](https://khalilstemmler.com/articles/client-side-architecture/introduction/)[architecture,frontend,model-view-presenter,observer,react]

+Though the tools we use to build client-side web apps have changed substantially over the years, the fundamental principles behind designing robust software have remained relatively the same.
+In this guide, we go back to basics and discuss a better way to think about the front-end architecture using modern tools like React, Redux, xState, and Apollo Client.

 ## Browser API